 It is thought and taught that typical spinal arthritis is “from normal wear and tear, genetic, natural, a part of getting older and we need to accept it”.
-This is NOT TRUE.
-The soft disc in between the hard spinal bones are the cushion that keeps the joints separated and moving freely with no pain and wear and tear.
+This is typically not true.
+The soft disc in between the hard spinal bones is the cushion that keeps the joints separated and moving freely with no pain and wear and tear.

-Much like a tire full of air keeps the rim on a car off of the ground.
-When the disc is damaged and starts to compress the space and cushion is reduced and lost this causes the spinal bones to pound and grind into each other.
-This microtrauma to the disc and the bone causes damage to the joint and the body naturally attempts to heal this by laying down new bone like a fracture and over time the surfaces get rough and bone spurs develop and pain and inflammation increases.
+Much like a tire full of air keeps the rim on a car off of the ground, when the disc is damaged and starts to compress the space and cushion is reduced and lost – this causes the spinal bones to pound and grind into each other.
+This microtrauma to the disc and the bone causes damage to the joint.
+The body then naturally attempts to heal this by laying down new bone like a fracture.
+Over time, the surfaces get rough and bone spurs develop, and pain and inflammation increase.

-All of this “degenerative” process revolves the health of the disc.
-This mechanism of injury is very important to recognize and understand because with proper treatment of the disc through Non-Surgical Spinal Decompression it actually takes pressure off of this area giving it a chance to stabilize and heal.
+All of this “degenerative” process revolves around the health of the disc.
+This mechanism of injury is very important to recognize and understand.
+With proper treatment of the disc through Non-Surgical Spinal Decompression, this can actually take the pressure off of an area – giving it a chance to stabilize and heal.

-The first step in treating degenerative spinal arthritis is starting with the disc’s “flat tire” that is allowing all of the pressure on the bones and joints to occur.
+The first step in treating degenerative spinal arthritis is starting with the disc’s “flat tire”.
+This involves allowing all of the pressure on the bones and joints to occur.
 The DRX Spinal Decompression system is the best non-surgical solution for compressed discs, which are the primary reason for spinal arthritis.
 Once the disc becomes stable, and a certain level of stability and movement achieved, exercise and rehab can be much more effective.

-DRX-9000 Spinal Decompression is the Best Non-Surgical Option for Spinal/Foraminal Stenosis
+DRX-9000 Spinal Decompression is the Best Non-Surgical Option for Spinal Arthritis